wdi-atx-11/js-functions/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- identify the differences between defining a function and calling (invoking) a function (casting the spell).
+- Identify the differences between defining a function and calling (invoking) a function.
-- create a simple function that prints a value (for the user/developer to see a result) and a simple function that returns a value (for the rest of the code to use a result).
-Distinguish between the impact of these different results.
+- Distinguish between printing a result and returning a result.
-- draw a model of a function that includes arguments as input, side effects, and return values as output.
+- Draw a model of a function that includes arguments as input, side effects, and return values as output.
-- explain the keyword `this` in the context of different scopes.
+- Explain the keyword `this` in the context of different scopes.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

 - write their own JavaScript in a `.js` file and link that file to their HTML (with a `<script>` tag).
-- explain the concept *flow of control* and it's role in running a piece of code.
+- explain the concept *flow of control* and its role in running a piece of code.
 - demonstrate understanding of string, number, and boolean data types in JavaScript.

 # What is a Function?
+A function is a named piece of code.
 A function can be thought of as a program within a larger program.
 They often perform small or repetitive tasks.

 ![Ice Cream Sandwich Machine](https://media.giphy.com/media/1kowbKFzLQqXu/giphy.gif)